Hugo Arnot

 Hugo Arnot of Balcormo (8 December 1749 – 20 November 1786) was a Scottish advocate, writer, and campaigner.

+He was described as a "natural curiosity": being "of great height, but sadly deficient in breadth".

 Life

-Arnot was born Hugo Pollock on 8 December 1749 in Leith, where his father was a merchant.
-He adopted his mother's maiden name, Arnot, after succeeding to her property of Balcormo in Fife.
-He became an advocate on 5 December 1772.
+Arnot was born Hugo Pollock on 8 December 1749 in Leith, where his father was a merchant and ship-owner.
+He adopted his mother's maiden name, Arnot, after succeeding to her property of Balcormo in Fife (north of Pittenweem).
+He was trained as a lawyer and became a member of the Faculty of Advocates on 5 December 1772.
 From at least 1773 until his death he lived on Princes Street, where he was one of its first residents.

 In 1779 he published his History of Edinburgh with a second issue with added illustrations later in the year, a second edition appeared in 1788 and a third in 1816.
 Arnot quoted from manuscript sources in Edinburgh City Archives and the National Records of Scotland including a household book of James IV and the accounts of Robert Jousie.
 In 1785 he published a Collection of Celebrated Criminal Trials in Scotland.
 Both works were pirated in Ireland.

-He became prematurely old from asthma, and his irritability, caustic language, and a reluctance to accept cases where the potential customer in his opinion was in the wrong, hindered his success as an advocate.
+He became prematurely aged from asthma, and his irritability, caustic language, and a reluctance to accept cases where the potential customer in his opinion was in the wrong, hindered his success as an advocate.
 Many anecdotes are told of his eccentricity.
-He wrote many papers on local politics, opposing local taxation and road tolls mainly hitting the poorer part of the population as means for funding road projects.
+He wrote many papers on local politics, opposing local taxation and road tolls, mainly hitting the poorer part of the population, as means for funding road projects.
 He is said to have held up for ten years the erection of the city's South Bridge.

 Arnot died 20 November 1786, and left eight children.
-He is buried in South Leith Parish Churchyard.
+He is buried in South Leith Parish Churchyard in an enclosure which he had built to contain him in the final month of his life.

 His daughter Christian Arnot married Dr Peter Reid and was mother to David Boswell Reid.